A few thoughts on habit training

 Article by Jacqui

-Hand signals are my go to, but I back these up with the corresponding word(s).
-And of course, for any team to become consistent, there has to be consistency with delivery and frequent opportunities to practice (and practice…).
+Hand signals are my go to with every dog, but I back these up with the corresponding word(s).
+Then it’s about consistency with delivery and frequent opportunities to practice (and practice…).

 A surprising thing that Scottie picked up really quickly was words for his toys.
 I’d say a word, he’d go get the toy (wherever it was) and bring it.
 “Pirate”, “kangaroo”, “duck”, “stick, “ball”, “rope”, “sheriff”, “gator” etc. A while back I was doing an assignment and looked down to find he had arranged all his toys beside my chair – clearly he figured I needed a play break 🙂